2. Material accounting policies

 Investment in Subsidiaries are valued at cost.
 Dividend income from subsidiaries is recognised when its right to receive the dividend is established.

 Items included in the financial statements are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-The financial statements are presented in Indian rupee (INR), which is the Company's functional and presentation currency.
+The financial statements are presented in ?, which is the Company's functional and presentation currency.

-(c) The assets and liabilities of the branch are translated into INR at the rate of exchange prevailing at the reporting date and their statements of profit and loss are translated at average exchange rates.
+The assets and liabilities of the branch are translated into ? at the rate of exchange prevailing at the reporting date and its statements of profit and loss are translated at average exchange rates.
 Equity items, other than retained earnings, are translated at the spot rate in effect on each related transaction date (specific identification).
 Retained earnings are translated at the weighted average exchange rate for the relevant year.
-The exchange differences arising on translation for consolidation are recognised in OCI.
+The exchange differences arising on translation for consolidation are recognised in Other Comprehensive Income.

 The carrying amounts of the Company's tangible and intangible assets, including unlisted equity investments are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated in order to determine the extent of the impairment loss, if any.